Gall bladder cancer

 The stage of a cancer describes its size and whether it has spread beyond its original site.
-Knowing the particular type and stage of the cancer helps the doctors to decide on the most appropriate treatment.
+Knowing the stage of the cancer helps the doctors decide on the best treatment for you.

 Cancer can spread in the body, either in the bloodstream or through the lymphatic system.
+You can find out more about how this happens here (scroll down the page).
 The lymphatic system is part of the body’s defence against infection and disease.
 It is made up of a network of lymph nodes that are linked by fine tubes (lymph vessels).
 Doctors will usually look at the nearby lymph nodes to find the stage of the cancer.

-There are four stages of cancer of the gall bladder:
+There are four stages of gall bladder cancer:

-The cancer has spread very deeply into two or more organs close to the gall bladder or has spread to distant lymph nodes or organs, such the lungs.
+The cancer has spread very deeply into two or more organs close to the gall bladder, or it has spread to distant lymph nodes or organs, such the lungs.
 This is known as metastatic or secondary cancer.

-A different system called the TNM staging system is sometimes used, in which:
+A different system called the TNM staging system is sometimes used:

 T describes the size of the tumour.